-By contrast, Category 2 remained parochial during the 1990s, but media attention exploded in the early 2000s when attention to human rights increased generally in conjunction with establishment of the National Human Rights Commission of South Korea (NHRCK) in 2001.
-Media attention to economic, social, and cultural rights hit an apex in 2010, and the most frequently referenced topical words included education (13,082 times, #1), school (6,290 times, #2), labor (4,608 times, #5), women (3,983 times, #6), and culture (2,882 times, #8).
-Frequent co-occurrence between human rights and education-related words-such as education and school-suggests that expansion at this point may have been spurred by increased public discussion of education in the context of human rights.
+By contrast, Category 2 remained parochial during the 1990s, but media attention exploded in the early 2000s, when attention to human rights increased generally in conjunction with the establishment of the National Human Rights Commission of South Korea (NHRCK) in 2001.
+This remarkable shift of media attention occurred alongside "the digital information revolution" that radically diversified news sources, agencies, and topics.
+The common use of the worldwide web through PCs and mobile phones permitted multiple stakeholders to chime in and bring up "less sensational" but crucially important issues relevant to economic and social life of free citizens (Powers 2016).
+In this changing social and media environment, the newly adopted national human rights watchdog, NHRCK, drew attention to wider human rights issues than traditional personal integrity rights and thus ensured a more balanced and accurate coverage of rights.
+Figure 3 suggests that media attention to economic, social, and cultural rights hit an apex in 2010, and the most frequently referenced topical words included education (12,357 times, #1), school (6,050 times, #2), women (3,741 times, #5), and culture (2,763 times, #7).
+Frequent cooccurrence between human rights and education-related words-such as education and school suggests that expansion at this point may have been spurred by increased public discussion of education in the context of human rights (e.g., corporal punishment as a human rights violation).